When you’re leaving home for a while, moving or just want to take a weekend vacation, there’s a good chance you’ll bring your pet.

 Without a car (or perhaps without room in your car), driving might not be an option.
 And plane travel, while efficient, can be a scary experience for your pet — if they’re even allowed on board.

-That leaves us with one other, rather charming, option: train travel.
+That leaves us with one other, rather charming, option: taking pets on the train.

 Unless you’re a train enthusiast or prefer not to get on airplanes, train travel is probably only a blip on your radar.
-Especially in the U.S., traveling long distances by rail isn’t that common.
+Especially in the United States, traveling long distances by rail isn’t that common.

-Outside of metro and rail systems in large cities like New York and D.C., there is, however, a major rail line serving a vast majority of the U.S.: Amtrak.
+Outside of metro and rail systems in large cities like New York and Washington, D.C., there is, however, a major rail line serving a vast majority of the country: Amtrak.

 Taking Pets on the Train

-While taking your pet on a train is much simpler than flying, there are still rules and regulations to be aware of.
+While taking pets on the train is much simpler than flying, there are still rules and regulations to be aware of.
 Your pet’s size, the route and the type of carrier you travel with are all important aspects to keep in mind.

-On Amtrak specifically, dogs and cats up to 20 pounds in weight are allowed on most routes under 7 hours in length.
-Some restrictions apply to various routes on weekends and holidays, but for the most part, the rules are the same for the majority of trips.
+On Amtrak specifically, dogs and cats up to 20 pounds are allowed on most routes under 7 hours in length.
+Some restrictions apply to various routes on weekends and holidays, but for the most part, the rules are the same for trips.

-Only 5 pets are allowed per train, so it’s important to make reservations as early as you can.
-To do so, either head over to Amtrak.com, call its reservation number (1-800-USA-RAIL) or visit a staffed station.
+Only 5 pets are allowed per train, so make reservations as early as you can.
+To do so, either head over to Amtrak.com, call the reservation number (1-800-USA-RAIL) or visit a staffed station.